Claudia Sheinbaum Makes History As Mexicos First Woman President - UrduPoint

 Claudia Sheinbaum Makes History As Mexico's First Woman President

-Mexico City, (APP - UrduPoint / Pakistan Point News - 3rd Jun, 2024) Claudia Sheinbaum was elected Mexico's first woman president by a landslide Sunday, preliminary official results showed, making history in a country plagued by rampant criminal and gender-based violence.
+Mexico City, (APP - UrduPoint / Pakistan Point News - 3rd Jun, 2024) Claudia Sheinbaum was elected Mexico's first woman president by a landslide victory Sunday, making history in a country plagued by rampant criminal and gender-based violence.

-Crowds of flag-waving supporters sang and danced to mariachi music in Mexico City's main square celebrating the ruling party candidate's victory.
+Flag-waving supporters sang and danced to mariachi music in celebration of the ruling party candidate's victory, in a nation where around 10 women or girls are murdered every day.

+"I want to thank millions of Mexican women and men who decided to vote for us on this historic day," Sheinbaum told the cheering crowd.

+The 61-year-old former Mexico City mayor thanked her main opposition rival Xochitl Galvez, who conceded defeat.

 Voters had flocked to polling stations across the Latin American nation, despite sporadic violence in areas terrorized by ultra-violent drug cartels.

-Thousands of troops were deployed to protect voters, following a particularly bloody electoral process that has seen more than two dozen aspiring local politicians murdered.
+Thousands of troops were deployed to protect voters, following a particularly bloody electoral season that saw more than two dozen aspiring local politicians murdered.

-After the polls closed, Galvez urged her followers to closely monitor the count.

-"We are competing against authoritarianism and power and they are capable of anything," said the 61-year-old senator and businesswoman with Indigenous roots.
+"Our society is violent, sexist, misogynistic and Dr. Sheinbaum as president will really be able to help change not only the laws but society," said Lol-Kin Castaneda, 48, who waited late into the night to hear the winner speak.

-Mexican women going to the polls had cheered the prospect of a woman breaking the highest political glass ceiling in a country where around 10 women or girls are murdered every day.
+Women going to the polls had cheered the prospect of their favored candidate breaking the highest political glass ceiling.

 "A female president will be a transformation for this country, and we hope that she does more for women," said Clemencia Hernandez, a 55-year-old cleaner in Mexico City.